What are Labour’s prospects in future elections ?

 There are various online sources for these statistics.
 I’ve provided a link to one of the more reliable ones, which provides a regularly-updated summary.
 The table below this text shows the latest results summary.

-The current stats are quite interesting, and confirm that the trend away from Labour is persisting at the local level.
+The current stats are quite interesting, and confirm that the trend away from Labour is persisting at the local level, and has done so since August last year.
 This is a direct consequence of the degree of unpopularity the current government has already brought upon itself by its treatment of pensioners, its cave-ins to the public sector unions with exorbitant wage settlements, and its apparent complete disdain for the business sector and the farming industry in favour of 'the workers'.
-(Labour have struggled to produce a useful definition of this term when challenged on its modern-day relevance - this may be because, like the 'working class' of yester-year, it is arguable as to whether it still actually exists as a homogeneous group in our diverse multi-ethnic society).
+(Labour have struggled to produce a useful definition of this term when challenged on its modern-day relevance - this may be because, like the 'working class' of yester-year, it is arguable as to whether it still actually exists as a homogeneous group in our highly diverse multi-ethnic society).

 The most recent data confirm that none of the the post-budget update figures to date show any signs of improvement, and thus do not augur well for Labour.